isaQuant/python-learning-tasks/readme.md

 # Python learning tasks

-Just some simple code for learning python.
+Just some simple code for learning python :)

 The tasks are from Hackerrank, Coding Games or university courses.